Selling tech isn’t always the easiest exercise.

 By reaching out to prospects who are the perfect fit for your tech means better conversion rates which means more money.

+Another idea is to reach out to the end-user, a reseller or even an influencer .
 Try to see who could aggregate your end user.
 It’s like going after a branch of people who have access to your end-user.

-Whereas if you are in a higher selling class, you might offer a longer consultation call, ultra-personalized messages, or even take the time to personalize a video just for the prospect.
+If you are in a higher selling class, you might offer a longer consultation call, ultra-personalized messages, or even take the time to personalize a video just for the prospect.

 If you are also selling a product that’s $10 000 per month, for example, your list doesn’t have to be super vertical, it could be more horizontal.